 - You're testing on a physical device and not a simulator

-- You've signed your 'Paid Applications Agreement'
+- You've signed your 'Paid Applications Agreement'.
+Double check that it hasn’t expired for an existing app.

 - If you're trying to fetch products from the App Store, ensure you're not using a StoreKit Configuration file